Lost children of Francoism: Nuestra Señora de La Almudena

 Single pregnant teenaged girls were particularly vulnerable in the Francoist period, with the state assuming guardianship of them and their children at the Peña Grande maternity prison, officially known as Nuestra Señora de La Almudena, until the girls turned 25 years old.
 Girls found themselves there as a result of being taken in by the police or relatives dropping them off at the facility.
 A special wing existed for some women who voluntarily checked in and had the money to afford to hide their pregnancies.

-In some cases, the state would line the pregnant women in a row, bring in men who had paid a fee and allow them to choose among the woman for one to marry or work in his home; the women would never know before the purpose.
+In some cases, the state would line the pregnant women in a row, bring in men who had paid a fee and allow them to choose among the woman for one to marry or work in his home; the women would never know beforehand the purpose.
 The men would sometimes also return the women they had selected, indicating they were not happy with their choice and then pick out a new woman.
-It was primarily from the Peña Grande maternity prison that children part of the stolen babies scandal were taken, with women continuing to be imprisoned there until 1984.
-The conditions at the state supported facility were so bad that girls would commit suicide by jumping off the top floor stairwell.
+It was primarily from the Peña Grande maternity prison that children part of the 'stolen babies' scandal were taken, with women continuing to be imprisoned there until 1984.
+The conditions at the state-supported facility were so bad that girls would commit suicide by jumping off the top floor stairwell.

 María Ángeles Martínez was one woman kept at the Peña Grande facility while she was pregnant.
 She said about her experience, "I entered as a 19-year-old, in August of 1975.
 I was an orphan and I had just gotten pregnant, so my sister-in-law, who wanted to get rid of me, told me 'get dressed we're going', and without knowing where she was going, she brought me here."
 She described the nuns: "They told me what I was going to do with a daughter, how I was going to feed her, if they had thrown me out of the house, if I was a wretch, and she was going to be one too."
 She described the process of giving birth, "I was in the dilatation room, and with half a head already out and they told me that I had to walk alone to the operating room and get on the gurney.
 I went with all the care, but she was born with a deformed skull.
 When they saw it, they stopped insisting I give her to them.
 I think that's why I did not lose my daughter."